 Ash, Ashford, Aylesford, Bexleyheath, Dartford, Deal, Dover, Maidstone, Ramsgate, Rochester Sandwich, Sheerness, Sittingbourne, Thanet, Tonbridge, Tunbridge Wells, Welling, Westerham, Whitstable

-When you travel in the UK it’s always amazing to see the difference and variety of allotments.
+It’s always amazing when you travel the UK the difference and variety of allotments.

 Some areas growing completely different types of fruit & vegetables than other areas.

 Yes, local climates, soil conditions, etc, have an impact – but some vegetables and ideas (like a paleo system, crosne, etc.) are growing very fast and becoming very popular in some towns.

 But probably the most exiting ‘up and coming’ crops are items like

 - Hard Garlic Varieties – like Chesnok Red, Purple Stripe or Red Duke

 - Speciality Tomatoes – like Roma, San Marzano or Tomatillo

 If you grow ‘unusual’ herbs & vegetables it would be great if you could just mention it at the bottom of this page.
 That way I can find out if there is a real difference in what is grown on allotments (like allotment Ashford ) etc.

 What are the best plants in the allotment Ashford area ?